mingrammer/diagrams/docs/guides/edge.md

 Note the following restrictions:

 1.  the Edge must end at the same headport
-2.  this only works when the minlen of the Edges to be greater than "1".
-3. I could only get this to work when the "splines" graph_attr key was set to the value "spline".
-It had no effect when the value was set to "ortho", which is the default for the diagrams library.
+2. This only works when the "splines" graph_attr key is set to the value "spline".
+It has no effect when the value was set to "ortho", which is the default for the diagrams library.
-4. this will only work with the "dot" layout engine, which is the default for the diagrams library.
+3. this will only work with the "dot" layout engine, which is the default for the diagrams library.

 For more information see: